Today in History - The Boston Globe | ExBulletin

 Today in History – The Boston Globe

-In 1880, author-speaker Helen Keller, who lived most of her life without seeing or hearing, was born in Tuscumbia, Ala.
+In 1863, the three-day Civil War battle of Gettysburg in Pennsylvania ended in a major victory for the North, with Confederate troops failing to break through Union positions in a known assault. under the name of Picketts Charge.

-In 1942, the FBI announced the arrest of eight Nazi saboteurs ashore in Florida and Long Island, NY (All were tried and sentenced to death; six were executed while two were spared for surrendering and having cooperated with US authorities.)
+In 1913, at a 50th anniversary reunion in Gettysburg, Pa., Civil War veterans re-enacted Picketts Charge, which ended in hugs and handshakes between former enemies.

-In 1944, during World War II, American forces liberated the French port of Cherbourg from the Germans.
+In 1944, during World War II, Soviet forces recaptured Minsk from the Germans.

-In 1950, the UN Security Council passed a resolution calling on member countries to help South Korea repel an invasion from the North.
+In 1950, the first Korean War aircraft carrier strikes took place when the USS Valley Forge and HMS Triumph sent fighter jets against North Korean targets.

-In 1955, Illinois enacted the country’s first auto seat belt law.
-(The law did not require that cars be fitted with seat belts, but that they be seat belt ready.)
+In 1971, singer Jim Morrison of The Doors died in Paris at the age of 27.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online